Managing the discovery platform scripts

 Returning command exit status data

-The commands that Discovery runs on UNIX hosts are all standard UNIX commands, and can be viewed through the user interface.
+The commands that Discovery runs on UNIX hosts are all standard UNIX commands, and can be viewed through the UI.
 When Discovery runs these commands they return an exit status code.
 Discovery provides the ability to record exit status codes and output to stderr where commands fail.
 Success is not recorded.

 You should bear in mind standard scripting techniques when editing these commands.
-For example, some Discovery commands use pipelines, and might need to be modified so as not to mask the desired exit status code.
+For example, some Discovery commands use pipelines, and may need to be modified so as not to mask the desired exit status code.

 Recording the exit status